February 23, 2017

 So!
 Let’s start with the syllabus.
 You can download it from the official webpage.
 The book is difficult to read, but I finally managed to read it in one week and I got familiar with the main concepts.

 At the same time, I started to work with testing terminology cards.
 I chose cram.com as the main resource.
 All the information there is nicely sorted by chapters, which helped me not to get overwhelmed with so much information :)

 After I finished reading the theory, it was time to use my knowledge in practice.

 I found some resources with interactive forms, but with very few questions.
 Later, I found a great website with 34 mock tests.

 Questions were not unique in any way, but the total amount of them is almost 1500 questions (40 questions per set).
 Solving them one by one I was marking the questions I had doubts about and those which I thought I was answering incorrectly.
 After checking the list, I read the background and wrote down a solution for every such question.

 Because questions were repeating, solving lists one after another helped me to understand and remember almost every question.

 I also suggest to pay additional attention to such things as statement/decision coverage.
 It’s explained really well and simply on istqb.guru webpage.
 After understanding how to count “coverages”, you won’t need to learn answers by heart, but you’ll be ready to solve any task on this topic.

 The test took 60 minutes for native speakers and 75 for others.
-Questions on my exam list were common, and some even the same, as in the mock lists.
-To successfully pass, you have to reach 65% (26 right answers).
-My chosen method let me pass it with many questions to spare. :)
+Questions on my exam list were common and some even the same as in the mock lists.
+To successfully pass the test, you have to reach 65% (26 right answers).
+My chosen method has let me pass it easily :)

 Just after you press the “submit” button, you get the notification with your result: passed/not passed, the percentage, and the topics you answered correctly and incorrectly (only topics, not precise questions).
 A few days later I received an email with my results and a request for confirmation of a delivery address.